celo-org/docs/docs/protocol/oracle/band-protocol.md

 import ImageWrapper from '@components/ImageWrapper'

-By the end of this tutorial you will understand how to query the Band Protocol reference data smart contract from another Solidity smart contract on Celo.
+By the end of this tutorial, you will understand how to query the [Band Protocol](https://www.bandprotocol.com/) reference data smart contract from another Solidity smart contract on Celo.

 This tutorial will go over:

 - What is Band?
-- Deploying an example oracle contract that calls the Band reference data contract
+- Deploying an example Oracle contract that calls the Band reference data contract
 - Calling the reference data contract for current rates of different assets

 ## What is the Band Protocol?